Use page insertion to control document structure in generated PDFs.

-Nutrient Java SDK handles PDF page collection management, page insertion, and document format conversion.
-With the SDK, you don’t need to worry about:
+Nutrient Java SDK handles page collection management, insertion, and format conversion.

-• Managing PDF page structure and internal page tree dictionaries
+• PDF page structure and internal page tree dictionaries

-• Calculating page dimensions and coordinate transformations for different page sizes
+• Page dimensions and coordinate transformations for different page sizes

-• Handling document format conversion from Word, Excel, and PowerPoint to PDF
+• Document format conversion from Word, Excel, and PowerPoint to PDF

 • Complex page indexing and insertion position validation